 Select from the Profile drop-down Employment Information.

-In the Job Information block choose the History link.
-Select the appropriate record in the History block on the left of the screen and choose Take Action Make Correction.
+In the Job Information block choose the Clock (History) icon.
+Select the appropriate record in the Change History block on the left of the screen and choose Edit.

 Make the correction as appropriate, for example adapt the (Local) Job Title.
 In the Notes field, make a note to record the data changes done on the employee.
 For a correct change tracking, it is recommended that you add to your note also the date on which you made the change.